Published February 27, 2023

 Step 4: Retrieve Data from Excel Sheet

-Now that we have retrieved the Excel sheet, we can retrieve data from it.
+From the retrieved Excel sheet, accessing data becomes possible.
 IronXL provides various methods to retrieve data from an Excel sheet.
 Here are some of the most commonly used methods:

 To retrieve a single cell's value, use the following code: